Steven Thiru

 Steven Thiruneelakandan is a Malaysian lawyer with practice areas in Employment law, Administrative law, and General Litigation.
 He became a partner in 2000.

 Education

 Steven studied law at the University of Leicester, graduating in 1990.
 He was called to the Bar of England and Wales at Middle Temple in 1991, and was admitted as an Advocate and Solicitor of the High Court of Malaya in 1992.
-He received a Masters of Laws (LL.M.) degree from the University of Malaya, graduating in 2000.
+He received a Master of Laws (LL.M.) degree from the University of Malaya, graduating in 2000.

 Legal career

 Steven has had an extensive legal career, focusing on litigation in Malaysia.
 His areas of practice include: